Montana-Media-Arts/webDesignFall2024/_docs/topic-06/02-table-struct/01-page.md

 Tables are used to represent relationships and complex data, such as scores and stats, money markets, databases, etc.

-We can use tables to organize less-complex (non-statistical) infomation.
+We can use tables to organize less complex (non-statistical) information.
 Tables can also break up linear information groups; for example, homework step numbers, step details, and step images).

-However, once we learn CSS, organizing text-based using stylesheets is better practice.
+However, once we learn about external CSS, you'll find that organizing text-based elements using stylesheets is a better practice.
 This is primarily because tables can be difficult for accessibility software to translate if done improperly.

 The example on the following pages will show this situation, using a simple 2x2 set-up ("2 rows by 2 columns"):